 If you had 10 minutes or less to evacuate your home, what would you take?

-Start with an emergency kit that includes one gallon of water per person per day for three days along with a three-day supply of nonperishable food for each family member.
-Along with this, have ready a flashlight with extra batteries, a first-aid kit, a whistle to signal for help, dust masks, a wrench or pliers to turn off utilities, and power inverter or solar charger for your cell phone.
+- For disasters that keep you home bound, make sure you have one gallon of water per person per day for three days along with a three-day supply of nonperishable food for each family member.
+Along with this, have ready a flashlight with extra batteries, a first-aid kit, a whistle to signal for help, dust masks, a wrench or pliers to turn off utilities, and power inverter or solar charger for your cellphone.

-Know in advance where you and your pets and/or livestock can go and who to contact in the case of an emergency.
+- Know in advance where you and your pets and/or livestock can go in case of an emergency that forces you to leave your home and who to contact in the case of an emergency.
 An out-of-town friend or relative is ideal as an emergency contact person, especially in instances when family members are at several locations – school, work, traveling – and normal communication channels are down.
-Make sure everyone in the family knows how to send and receive text messages.
-Consider downloading smart phone apps that provide emergency information.